Caldbeck: Toponymy

 " 'The cold stream'; ON 'kaldr', 'bekkr'.
 The village and parish are named from the 'Cald Beck'..."
 (ON=Old Norse). " 'bekkr'...is the usual Lakeland name for 'stream', occurring some 200 times...", normally written as beck.

 Caldbeck transmitting station

 The Caldbeck transmitting station is 2 mi outside of the village.
 The Caldbeck transmitting station is a 1,106 ft television and radio broadcasting station that covers most of northern Cumbria and south west Scotland.

 Also located further outside the village is the Sandale transmitting station.

 Governance

 The village is in the parliamentary constituency of Penrith and Solway.

 For Local Government purposes it is in the Cumberland unitary authority area.

 Caldbeck along with neighbouring village Hesket Newmarket, has its own parish council, Caldbeck Parish Council.

 Northern Fells Group

 Prince Charles has visited the village several times in recent times, overseeing the launch of the Northern Fells Rural Project, and in later years the end of the project, which became the Northern Fells Group.

+Transport

+The village is served by bus route 553 from Keswick going to Carlisle operated by Stagecoach.

+Sport

+The opening stage of the Tour of Britain Women's cycle race passed through Caldbeck in 2026.